 The help solve this problem our virtual office plans have been designed not only to allow use of the address for your post, but also to facilitate the performance of your business activities at the physical address.

 This is achieved by frictionless access to office spaces, meeting rooms and shared desk areas on a pay as you work basis.
 So for example, when you purchase a virtual office from us you’ll have the option to access the physical space to carry out your work.
 So for example, you can also use the physical address to hold board meetings, team gatherings or meetings with suppliers and customers.

-However, to give your VAT registration application the best chance of success you will need to demonstrate that you use or intend to use the physical space.
-In other words, that you will in fact “perform the activities of the company” at the address.
-You could also go further by adding on a coworking membership at the address which puts beyond question that you have a physical connection with the address.
+However, to give your VAT registration application the best chance of success you will need to demonstrate that you use or intend to use the physical space to an extent that would constitute trading.
+In other words, that you will in fact “perform the activities of the company” at the address and to a sufficient level.
+You could also go further by adding on a coworking membership at the address which further enhances a physical connection with the address.
 Coworking memberships are more expensive than a virtual office but they still represent big cost reductions when compared against the cost of a private office space.

 Check if you even need to register for VAT